kpres12/Sentinel/docs/ARCHITECTURE.md

 ## System Architecture

-The Wildfire Operations Platform is designed as a microservices-based system with clear separation of concerns and scalable components.
+The Sentinel Operations Platform is designed as a microservices-based system with clear separation of concerns and scalable components.

 ### High-Level Architecture